 Our fleet of gliders is designed to cover the complete range of abilities from novice to expert.
 Most of our training was initially done in a Slingsby Capstan (T49) which is a side-by-side two seater, acquired by the club in 1972.
 It has recently been sold and renovated and can still be seen flying at the Club.

 The mainstay of our instructing is now done in more modern machines with better performance and handling characteristics.
-The K21 is made of glass fibre and a Romanian Brasov IS-28B2, which is a flapped, metal glider.
-Both are tandem two seaters.
+The K21 is made of glass fibre and is a tandem two seater.
 First solo flights are in the K21 which is a wonderful experience.
-The two seaters are used as a stepping stones from the lower performance single seater (K8) to the higher performance Astir and for cross-country training.
-The IS28s spinning characteristics reinforce the need to avoid slow and clumsy flying close to the ground!
-Finally, for Bronze qualified pilots we have an Astir CS77.
+Two seaters are used as a stepping stone for cross-country training.
+The K21 doubles up as our single seater at the moment.
+We have 12 privately owned gliders as part of our Club.

 All of the club gliders are hangared, fully rigged and ready for immediate use.
 Most are fitted with oxygen to allow high wave flying.